Mark-MDO47/CforArduinoClass/03_YakityYak/README.md

 REMEMBER that the **DEBUG_INPUT_PRINT** and **DEBUG_INPUT_PRINTLN** macros will turn into blank lines unless **DO_DEBUG_INPUT** is defined as TRUE or non-zero.
 - See [Before the setup Code - Debugging](#before-the-setup-code-\--debugging "Before the setup Code - Debugging") for more info

+get_ascii_string() uses the builtin **String object** capabilities and these routines/methods:
+- Serial.setTimeout() - sets the timeout for routines like readStringUntil()
+- Serial.available() - returns TRUE if there is a character that can be read
+- Serial.readStringUntil() - reads typing until either timeout or the character specified
+- <string-object>.trim() - removes leading or trailing blanks and/or TABs (' ' or '\t') from String object
+- <string-object>.length() - returns length in characters of the ASCII string within String object
+- <string-object>.indexOf() - returns -1 or first character position of specified character within String object
+- <string-object>.[] - returns the ASCII character at the specified position of the ASCII string within String object
+  - Yes this is a "method" of an "object" in C++ - too complicated for an introductory class to cover

 We start by increasing the **Serial** timeout value and zeroing out **ascii_string**.
 - If we call a string routine and nothing happens for the timeout, it will return without getting all the typing.
 There doesn't seem to be a way to get the current timeout value so it could restore that value after.
 I didn't see a problem with just setting it longer.
 - Once ascii_string is zero, if we copy a string into it that is at least one char shorter than ascii_string then it will automatically be zero-terminated.